 Nacional Stadium, Lima, Peru - 06/10/2016 - Peru's Paolo Guerrero celebrates after scoring.
 REUTERS/Mariana Bazo/File Photo

-The players' union and the captains of Australia, Denmark and France, the three teams drawn to play Peru, have pointed out that CAS itself recognized that Guerrero ingested the substance unknowingly and did not seek to gain an advantage.
+The world players' union FIFPro has criticised the ban as too harsh, pointing out that CAS itself recognised that Guerrero ingested the substance unknowingly and did not intend to enhance his performance.

 On Monday, the captains of the three teams drawn to play Peru at the World Cup wrote to FIFA asking that Guerrero be allowed to play.

 France captain Hugo Lloris, Australia’s Mile Jedinak and Denmark skipper Simon Kjaer asked FIFA to show compassion to Guerrero and said it was "plainly wrong" to deny him the highlight of his career.